burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Swapping of two objects in practice may happen through using intermediate variable *tmp*.
 But if you swap two contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.

 Move semantics is a language construction to represent such action, but adding it to the language increases the complexity of references.
 Move semantics is one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
-In addition, for some objects, there are only moving semantics, e.g., thread.
+In addition, for some objects, there are only moving semantics, e.g., executable thread.

 The move brings the object to a valid, but unspecified state.
 What is less well known is that objects can be reused after movement, however, in practice, it does not happen frequently.
 One more time - reusing an object after "moving from it" is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.